Endodontic Treatment

 Program

-• Access cavities and locating root canal orifices
+• Access cavity preparation and detecting root canal orifices in non-calcified and calcified pulp chambers

 • Electronic apex locators and working length determination

-• Cleaning and shaping of root canals with rotary instruments
+• Cleaning and shaping of root canals with rotary files in continuous rotations and reciprocating motions

 • Root canal sealers and methods of placement